 - UNDP NextGen Gov Online Summit ‘Governing at an Age of Long Emergencies’ (22 June)

-- RiConfigure ‘Democratizing Innovation: A Virtual Dialogue Event’ (6-10 July)
+- RiConfigure ‘Democratizing Innovation: A Virtual Dialogue Event’ (6-10 July).
+The relevant insights capture report can be found here.

 - Creative Bureaucracy Festival (28 September-2 October).